 How to Maintain Low Phase Noise in Crystal Oscillator Circuits

-The secret is to select a high performance, low phase noise crystal oscillator that can maintain low phase noise over a long period of time.
+What's the secret to maintaining low phase noise?
+Selecting a high performance, low phase noise crystal oscillator that can maintain low phase noise over a long period of time.

 As discussed before, phase noise can also increase due to external factors such as vibration and g-force deviations.

-Using a high quality, low phase noise oscillator is they key way to solve the problem of phase noise.
-There are vibration resistant and g-sensitivity crystal oscillators that are specifically designed to handle these rugged environments.
+Using a high quality, low phase noise oscillator is the key way to solve the problem of phase noise.
+There are vibration resistant and g-sensitivity crystal oscillators specifically designed to handle these rugged environments.

 The Poseidon 2 low phase noise oscillator uses what's referred to as "active compensation" to achieve low phase noise in your oscillator circuits and maintain it over time.
 This includes both electronic and mechanical compensation.

-The quartz crystal used in this oscillator is also precisely cut in a way to help it achieve very low phase noise as well as precise frequency stability over temperature and time.
+The quartz crystal used in this oscillator is also precisely cut in a way to help it achieve very low phase noise and precise frequency stability over temperature and time.
 This is known as an SC cut quartz crystal.